-How to manage unauthorised absence
+How to deal with unauthorised absence

-2) List unauthorised absence as a form misconduct in your disciplinary policy: You should make your employees aware that unauthorised absence is unacceptable and could lead to disciplinary action.
+- List unauthorised absence as a form misconduct in your disciplinary policy: You should make your employees aware that unauthorised absence is unacceptable and could lead to disciplinary action.
 For clarity, your policy should give examples of what is considered unauthorised absence.

 If you’ve not heard from an employee within the time frame specified in your policy, and they’re not on authorised leave, it’s appropriate for you to try to contact them.
 Try phoning and emailing, and if you fail to reach them within a few hours and you continue to be concerned, you can try to reach their emergency contact.